EmNudge/shortcut-links/README.md

 # Shortcut Links

-This is a combination of both a chrome extension and a cloudflare worker
+This is a combination of both a cloudflare worker, frontend app, and a chrome extension

 ## Chrome Extension:
 Forward any request from `go/<NAME>` to `<YOUR_SITE>/<NAME>` using a `declaritiveNetRequest`.

 ## Cloudflare Worker:
-Use KV to store any `POST` at `/set/<NAME>` with a body of `{ "name": "<NAME>", "url": "<URL>" }`.
-The same endpoint is used to both create new links and update old ones.
-If the URL doesn't contain a name or the name is the same between body and URL, this is a create request.
-If the URL name differs, this is an update request.
-`PUT` might be better to make the distinction clearer, but eh.

-Redirect to new URL on `GET` to `/get/<NAME>`.
+Use KV store to manage links.

 ## Link Viewer:
 Sveltekit app to view links, edit, and delete them.